-Mounted on the expansion tank are: a relief valve, preset to 85 psi (5.86 Bar); the low pressure relief valve, and isolation valve, V6.
+Mounted on the expansion tank are: a relief valve, preset to 85 psi (5.86 Bar); a pressure gauge, a vent valve; and an expansion tank isolation valve.
 The connection on the bottom of the tank, valve V14, is used to connect the expansion tank to the bypass loop.